collocations.org

 4. ability to make good choices

-excellent, exquisite, good, great, impeccable
+excellent, exquisite, fine, good, great, impeccable

 Her work is executed with impeccable taste.

-appalling, bad, deplorable, doubtful, dubious, poor, terrible
+appalling (esp.
+BrE), bad, dubious, poor, questionable, terrible

-VERB + TASTE
+VERB + taste

 reflect, show